palagdan/GitmateAI/README.md

-# GitMate
+# GitmateAI

 AI-driven github bot can automate tasks such as issue tracking, pull request management, and code reviews, streamlining the development process.

 ## Application Overview
 Application consists of 5 modules:
-- `gitmate-backend` - Manages information chunks for issues, pull requests (PRs), code base, rules, and conventions.
+- `gitmateai-backend` - Manages information chunks for issues, pull requests (PRs), code base, rules, and conventions.
-- `gitmate-bot` - Github bot that assists issue tracking, pull request management, and code reviews, streamlining the development process.
+- `gitmateai-bot` - Github bot that assists issue tracking, pull request management, and code reviews, streamlining the development process.
-- `gitmate-loader-cli` - A CLI tool that retrieves content from specific organizations, repositories, or users and populates the backend database with this information.
+- `gitmateai-loader-cli` - A CLI tool that retrieves content from specific organizations, repositories, or users and populates the backend database with this information.
 - `weaviate` - An open-source vector database that stores both objects and vectors, enabling the combination of vector search with structured filtering.
 It offers the fault tolerance and scalability of a cloud-native database.
 - `ollama` - : A lightweight, extensible framework for building and running language models on a local machine.
 It provides a simple API for creating, running, and managing models, along with a library of pre-built models for various applications.